ComcastSamples/dating-app-pwa/server/README.md

     npm i
     ```

-2. Start the server:
+2. Generate the VAPID keys you need for notifications:

     ```
+    npm run keys
+    ```

+3. Start the server:

+    ```
     npm run start:server
     ```

-This should start up a server at http://localhost:3001/ and there is a proxy in place for requests to hit the server automatically.
+This should start up a push notifications server at http://localhost:3001/ with CORS headers.

+Instructions for writing the code for the push notifications server are at https://web.dev/articles/push-notifications-server-codelab#manage (just ignore the Glitch parts).

+Use http://localhost:3001/ as an initial testing ground to get notifications appearing on http://localhost:3001/.

+One you have that working, take a look at the code in `server/static/push.js` and use that to complete the `subscribeToPush()`, `unsubscribeToPush()`, and `notifyMe()` functions in `src/pages/CreateProfile/Push.tsx` to display notifications from http://localhost:3000/.
+Be sure to configure those functions to hit the appropriate endpoints at http://localhost:3001/.

 ### License Info